StenlyTU/K8s-training-official/README.md

 ### Core Concepts ###

-1. **Create namespace with your I-USER as a name.
-All following commands will be run in this namespace if not specified.**
+1. **Create namespace called: practice.
+All following commands will be run into this namespace if not specified.**

     <details><summary>show</summary><p>

     ```
-    kubectl create ns i353953
+    kubectl create ns practice
     ```

     **Take-away**: always try to use shortnames.
 To find the shortname of resource run -> *kubectl api-resources | grep namespaces*

-2. **Create 2 pods with names nginx1 and nginx2 into your namespace.
+2. **Create two pods with names nginx1 and nginx2 into your namespace.
 All of them should have the label app=v1.**
      <details><summary>show</summary><p>

-        kubectl run -n i353953 nginx1 --image=nginx --restart=Never --labels=app=v1
+        kubectl run -n practice nginx1 --image=nginx --restart=Never --labels=app=v1
-        kubectl run -n i353953 nginx2 --image=nginx --restart=Never --labels=app=v1
+        kubectl run -n practice nginx2 --image=nginx --restart=Never --labels=app=v1

     **Take-away**: Try to learn most important *kubectl run* options which can save you a lot of time and manual work on yaml files.

 3. **Change the labels of pod 'nginx2' to be app=v2.**
     <details><summary>show</summary><p>

-        kubectl -n i353953 label po nginx2 app=v2 --overwrite
+        kubectl -n practice label po nginx2 app=v2 --overwrite

     **Take-away**: use *--overwrite* when changind labels.